 - Remove from heat and add the butter and Parmesan.
 Toss and taste sauce.
 Add salt and pepper if desired.

 - Add basil leaves and serve topped with extra Parmesan.

-Fresh tomato sauce spaghetti can be stored in the fridge for up to 1 week.
-Because the spaghetti is cooked in the sauce and absorbs some of the liquid and flavor, this sauce is not really freezer-friendly.
+Fresh tomato sauce and pasta can be stored in the fridge for up to 1 week.
+Because the pasta is cooked in the sauce and absorbs some of the liquid and flavor, this sauce is not really freezer-friendly.
 There simply isn't enough liquid to remove from the pasta to freeze.